About hand, foot and mouth disease

 The blisters and ulcers usually go away after 7-10 days.

-- is very sleepy or generally unwell
+- are very sleepy or generally unwell

-- has trouble walking or is dizzy.
+- have trouble walking or are dizzy.

 Treatment for hand, foot and mouth disease

 It’s important for your child to drink fluids to avoid dehydration.
 This can be hard if your child’s mouth is sore.
 You could try an oral rehydration solution, which you can buy from any pharmacy.
+These products might come as premade liquid, powder or icy poles for freezing.

 Don’t try to pop the blisters.
 This increases the risk of getting a skin infection and spreading the virus to other children.